jeromecoupe/equal/_collaborators/en/verhaeghe-bijou.md

 - email: "bijou.verhaeghe@equal-partners.eu"
 - linkedin: "http://be.linkedin.com/pub/bijou-verhaeghe/a0/753/8b1/en"
 ---
-Bijou Verhaeghe est secrétaire de direction.
-Elle a travaillé en tant qu’assistante de direction pour des grandes sociétés telles que Glaverbel, Manpower, Proximus, Confédération Construction, etc. De 2008 à 2015 elle a assuré un support administratif et de secrétariat pour l’équipe de marchés public au sein du cabinet CMS Debacker et a décidé de participer à l'aventure Equal.
+Bijou Verhaeghe is a management secretary.
+She has worked as a management secretary for large companies such as Glaverbel, Manpower, Proximus and Confédération Construction.
+From 2008 to 2015 she provided administrative support and secretarial assistance to the public procurement team at CMS DeBacker and has now decided to embark on the EQUAL adventure.